edX Quantum-safe Digital Infrastructures: Challenges and Solutions for Governance

 Course structure

-The course runs at four to five hours per week.
+The course is self-paced at three to four hours per week.
 It is explicitly designed for governance professionals without deep technical backgrounds - analogies and concrete examples replace cryptographic mathematics throughout.

 Who is this for?